apigee/registry/pkg/connection/README.md

 # connection

-This directory contains a Go package that can be used to get a Registry API client that authenticates using passed Settings.
+This directory contains a Go package that can be used to get a Registry API client that authenticates using passed Config.

-Settings can be automatically loaded from files in ~/.config/registry.
+Configurations can be automatically loaded from files in ~/.config/registry.
 This includes the file `active_config` - which contains only the bare name (no path) of a config file in the same directory.
 The config file it points to should contain yaml configuration similar to this: